jonas-frei/AMRS-exercises/README.md

 # Description

-Basic EEROS project for the Beaglebone Blue with a minimal control system, safety system and sequencer.
+Basic EEROS project with a minimal control system, safety system and sequencer.
 This serves as a template to start working on a new project.

 # Overview